OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 * External database extensions created in Integration Builder can not be edited in Integration Studio.

 * An external database integration created in Integration Builder only supports one database at a time.
+If you require various tables from different databases, you must create several integrations.

-* It is not possible to define the following fields at attribute level: data types, length, ignore, mandatory, autonumber, delete rule, and description. for external database tables.
+* It is not possible to define the following fields at attribute level: data types, length, ignore, mandatory, autonumber, delete rule, and description.

 * It is not possible to rename entities.

-*  The OutSystems platform front-end servers must be able to communicate with the external database, otherwise Service Center can’t test the connection.

 <div class="info" markdown="1">